Support research and education

 Give the gift of positive change

-With generous help and support from the community, we continue to develop initiatives that make a meaningful difference.
+With generous help and support from alumni and supporters, we continue to develop initiatives that make a meaningful difference to the Australian and global community.

-Thanks to crowdfunding, philanthropic donations and generous bequests, the Faculty of Arts and Social Sciences is able to embark on life-changing research, award scholarships and international residencies, upgrade to cutting-edge facilities, create prizes to help elevate the literary landscape and more.
+Thanks to philanthropic donations and bequests, the Faculty of Arts and Social Sciences is able to produce life-changing research, award scholarships and international residencies, upgrade campus facilities, create literary and artistic prizes, and much more.

 Every gift we receive makes a positive difference to our work and contributes to the important role that research and education performs within our community - both in Australia and globally.